gosuri/rails-app-cookbook/README.md

    bundle install
    ```

-5. Run Vagrant
+5. Provision an AWS instance

    ```
-   vagrant up
+   source .env && vagrant up --provider=aws
    ```

+   If the provisioning fails you can restart it using ```vagrant provision```

-6. Point your browser to http://33.33.33.10 and you should see 'It works!'
+6. Point your browser to the newly created ec2 instanstance and you should see 'It works!'

 # Recipes